 New bachelor of science and master of science programs in bioinformatics are created.
 The new programs merge biotechnology and information technology.

 A Ph.D. program in microsystems engineering, the first in the country, is established.
 The program is part of the Kate Gleason College of Engineering.

-The College of Applied Science and Technology establishes a new program in collaboration with the American University Foundation in Kosovo.
+The College of Applied Science and Technology (now the College of Engineering Technology) establishes a new program in collaboration with the American University Foundation in Kosovo.
 Students pursue course work in various subjects, including service management, business development, economics, and marketing.

 The Gordon Field House and Activities Center opens.
 The 160,000-square-foot facility includes an aquatics center, a two-story fitness center, and a 60,000-square-foot multi-use arena and indoor athletic field.

 RIT announces that the men’s hockey program will join the Division I Atlantic Hockey Association.
 The move to Atlantic Hockey will be phased in over three years, with Division I games starting in 2005.